jonzia/Recurrent_Autoencoder/README.md

-# Recurrent Autoencoder v1.0.2
+# Recurrent Autoencoder v1.0.3

 ## Overview
-Recurrent autoencoder for time-series analysis.
+Recurrent autoencoder for unsupervised feature extraction from multidimensional time-series.

 ## Description
 This program implements a recurrent autoencoder for time-series analysis.
 The input to the program is a .csv file with feature columns.
 The time-series input is encoded with a single LSTM layer and decoded with a second LSTM layer to recreate the input.
 The output of the encoder layer feeds in to a single latent layer, which contains a compressed representation of the feature vector.
-The architecture for the network is the same as illustrated in [this paper](https://openreview.net/pdf/74b996ba787a74199dc0b5ba1df77e436f6ad5a5.pdf).
+The architecture for the network is the same as illustrated in [this paper](https://arxiv.org/pdf/1406.1078.pdf).

 ![Tensorboard Graph](https://raw.githubusercontent.com/jonzia/Recurrent_Autoencoder/master/Graph_102.png)